MyristicaFragrans/CrossBound/README.md

 * If you did not follow the first recommended step, that's fine.
 Just copy absolute path from your "starbound_server.exe" for the "serverPath" in config.json

 #### Discord Setup
+These instructions were written years ago and probably don't quite match up anymore.
 * In Discord, [Enable Developer Mode](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).
 * In the server you want to use, right click on the channel you want to use and click "Copy ID"
 * In `config.json` which you opened earlier, replace `ChannelIDGoesHere` with the ID you just copied.
 Do not remove the quotes.